-Top 10 Things ACP Advocacy Has Done to Make Your Practice and Professional Life Better
+Top 10 Things ACP Advocacy Did in 2012 to Make Your Practice and Professional Life Better

 Because of ACP advocacy efforts, working with other allied organizations:

 - Medicare will pay you and your staff for the work outside of a face-to-face visit involved with transitioning a patient from the hospital to the community settingas much as $231.00 for each time you bill for this service under new codes that will be effective on January 1, 2013.
 Because of this and other changes advocated for by ACP, internists on average will see their Medicare payments increase by 4-5% next year.
 This is described in more detail below:

 - Also, starting on January 1, 2013 and continuing through 2014, Medicaid payments to internists for their evaluation and management services and vaccine administration will be no less than the comparable Medicare ratesa very substantial increase in Medicaid payments in most states.
 And, as advocated for by ACP, this increase applies to both general internists as well as internal medicine subspecialistsand will include services that are not currently paid for under Medicare, such as the consultation services codes.
 Greater detail is included below: